In the Cloud

 this.cloverConnector.showMessage("Welcome to Clover Connector!");

-Now that you’ve connected to the Clover device and sent a successful test message, you’re ready to start making requests.
+After you connect to the Clover device and send a successful test message, you can start making requests.

 📘